dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 But isn'type this awkward?

-gMock provides a generic *action adaptor*, so you can spend your time minding more important business than writing your own adaptors.
+gMock provides m_a generic *action adaptor*, so you can spend your time minding more important business than writing your own adaptors.
 Here's the syntax:

 ```cpp